cjessett/phase-4/week-7/friday.md

 ### Node and NPM

-As mentioned in the overview, the expansion of JavaScript into the back-end context has been one of the most interesting expansions of JavaScript over the last 10 years.
-More and more employers are looking for this skillset as a differentiator.
+As mentioned in the overview, the expansion of JavaScript into the back-end context has been one of the most interesting changes of JavaScript over the last 10 years.
+More and more employers are looking for this skillset in itself.
+So, it's good for interviewing.

-Also, certain technologies have come to recognize the maturity of the `node` and `npm` ecosystem.
+Also, certain technologies e.g. Rails have come to recognize the maturity of the `node` and `npm` ecosystem.
 As of Rails 5.1, Rails will delegate management of JavaScript assets to `webpack`, a tool for JavaScript preparation provided by `npm` and executed by `node`.

-The basic tool for scaffolding React applications, `create-react-app`, also is delivered as an `npm` module.
+This trend will likely continue.
+So learning `node` and `npm` will set you up for "integration-style" changes such as these.

+`npm` provides a rich system of packages, like Rubygems.
+As such you can leverage the work of others in many situations.
+For example, the basic tool for scaffolding React applications that we'll be using, `create-react-app`,  is delivered as an `npm` module.
+The `npm` collection of packages recently became the largest shared-code repository in the world.
+The ability to leverage this asset will allow you to ship more-ambitious applications faster.

+Lastly, `node` excels at certain types of application.
+The way it handles multiple, persistent activites is every efficient and is called "non-blocking."
+The same asynchronous behavior that makes working with AJAX calls tricky leaves the computer millions of opportunities where it, instead of waiting idly for a response, can toss work into a background queue and _do other work_.
+Building applications that maintain many, long-term, frequently-idle connections is more efficiently done with `node` as the back end.
+In similar comparisons to Python, Ruby, or Java, `node` benchmarks as much as _3-times more efficient_!
+The trade-off for that efficiency is applying the patterns of thought and programming we learned from JavaScript in the browser, to the operating system.

+Applications where `node` initially made big splashes was in creating chat servers that worked with browsers.
+Given that a chat server would manage *many, long-term, frequently-idle (web-)sockets*, it was a natural fit.
+Since `node` grew up in the shadow of Rails, it wasn't long before it was used to build a full-stack web server since, after all, a web server maintains *many, long-term, frequently-idle (web request) sockets*.

+At the highest level `node` runs JavaScript code to do things in the shell environment.
+That's it.
+The `python` program runs Python code to do things in the shell; the `ruby` program runs Ruby code to do things in the shell; the `node` program runs JavaScript code to do things in the shell.
+Ruby leverages gems from `rubygems`; Python leverages the `pip` system; `node` uses `npm`.
+While Ruby used a `gem` command to work with packages, we'll use a command called `yarn` for working with `npm`.

-Being able to deliver basic command-line tools such as seen in DBC's Ruby Phase 1 should be possible upon completion of this material.
+After this session you should be able to deliver basic command-line tools such as seen in DBC's Ruby Phase 1.

 ### Conquering "The Black Screen"